hamidghaedi/Enrichment-Analysis/README.md

 R codes I am using for getting from RNA-seq raw count to Pathways

+## Introduction
 Assume we performed an RNA-seq (or microarray gene expression) experiment and now want to know what pathway/biological process shows enrichment for our [differentially expressed] genes.
-Indeed, there are several terminologies someone should be familiar with before diving into the topic thoroughly:
+There are terminologies someone may need to be familiar with before diving into the topic thoroughly:

 **Gene set**